 How to apply for Security Testing Services?

-You can contact us or mail us to “firstname.lastname@example.org” about your requirements for Security Testing Services we offer.
-Once completing the application with details, IAS would be able to provide you a detailed quote for Security Testing.
+You can contact us or mail us to “firstname.lastname@example.org” about your requirements for Security Test Services we offer.
+Once completing the application with details, IAS would be able to provide you a detailed quote for Security Test.